About the life-cycle assessment of illict drugs - and why we urgently need a green drug policy

 "The CO₂ footprint of indoor cannabis cultivation ranges from 2,300 to 5,200 kg CO₂e per kilogram of dried cannabis flower.
 This corresponds to a car journey of up to 20,000 kilometres."

-Political responses and Alternative Development projects
+Political Responses and Alternative Development Project

 “Green drug policies are forward-looking, as they achieve vital results in terms of income generation and the protection of natural resources.”

-First steps on a long but vital road
+First Steps on a Long but Vital Road